 Nationalism and Ethnic Conflict : Class, State, and Nation in the Age of Globalization.
-Book by Berch Berberoglu
+Berch Berberoglu

-Geographies of Globalization (Routledge Contemporary Human Geography) Book by WARWICK MURRAY
+Geographies of Globalization (Routledge Contemporary Human Geography) WARWICK MURRAY

 Globalization is a term that is increasingly used to rationalize a wide range of economic and political processes and explain a plethora of cultural, economic and social processes.
 Geographies of Globalization critically engages with the contested concept of globalization from an explicitly human geographical viewpoint.

-Aging, Globalization and Inequality: The New Critical Gerontology (Society and Aging) Book by Jan Baars, Dale Dannefer, Chris Phillipson, Alan Walker (Editors)
+Aging, Globalization and Inequality: The New Critical Gerontology (Society and Aging) Jan Baars, Dale Dannefer, Chris Phillipson, Alan Walker (Editors)

 Planning World Cities : Globalization, Urban Governance and Policy Dilemmas.
-Book by Peter
+Peter

 Newman, Andrew Thornley